 – It took me several attempts of selecting running headphones before I found a pair that stayed in my ears (arguably the most important factor in headphone selection) and sounded great at the same time (of secondary importance but still very important).
-It was no surprise to me that I would like these headphones as I’ve been a Bose fan since the first time I purchased a Bose product – my Bose Acoustimass surround sound home entertainment system.
+It was no surprise to me that I would like these headphones, as I’ve been a fan of the brand ever since the first time I purchased a Bose product – my Bose Acoustimass surround sound home entertainment system.
 Even now, years later, it still has an incredible sound.

-For a long time (longer than I care to admit) I used the apple factory headphones for running.
-There is absolutely nothing wrong with these headphones, and for a lot of people they sound good enough, but if you are looking for a pair of great sounding headphones that add clarity, depth, and virtually eliminates outside noise, you need to consider something a little more high end.
-You’ll find that investing in a nice pair of headphones for running really takes the fidelity of sound up a few notches and that you will really be able to tell the difference.
+For a long time (longer than I care to admit), I used the apple factory headphones for running.
+There is absolutely nothing wrong with these headphones, and for a lot of people, they sound good enough.
+However, if you’re looking for a pair of great sounding headphones that add clarity, depth, and virtually eliminate outside noise, you need to consider something a little more high end.
+You’ll find that investing in a nice pair of headphones for running really takes the fidelity of sound up a few notches, and that you’ll really be able to tell the difference.

-Klipsch Image A5i Sport In-Ear Headphones – These get an honorable mention because I actually liked them despite the less than stellar reviews they have on Amazon.
+Klipsch Image A5i Sport In-Ear Headphones – These get an honorable mention.
+I actually liked them, despite the less than stellar reviews they have on Amazon.
 My only gripe was that the wire shorted out pretty quickly and left me with only sound on the right side – less than optimal.
 I wouldn’t usually expect that of something in the $100+ headphone market, especially since I took excellent care of them.

 What do you think?
 Do you have a pair of headphones that you love (or hate)?